gauge-sh/tach/README.md

 ### Setup
 Tach allows you to configure where you want to place module boundaries in your project.

-You can do this interactively!
-Run:
+You can do this interactively - run:
 ```bash
  tach mod
 # Up/Down: Navigate  Enter: Mark/unmark module  Right: Expand  Left: Collapse  Ctrl + Up: Jump to parent
 # Ctrl + s: Exit and save  Ctrl + c: Exit without saving  Ctrl + a: Mark/unmark all
 ```
-Mark and unmark each module boundary you want to create with 'Enter'.
+Mark each module boundary with 'Enter'.
 You can mark all of your top-level Python source packages, or just a few which you want to isolate.

 If your Python code lives below your project root, mark your Python [source root](https://gauge-sh.github.io/tach/configuration#source-root) using the 's' key.

 This will create the config file for your project, `tach.yml`.

-Once you've marked all the modules you want to enforce constraints between, run:
+Once you've marked all the modules you want to enforce dependencies between, run:
 ```bash
 tach sync
 ```